DILCISBoard/E-ARK-DIP/specification/index.md

 One of the core concepts in PREMIS is the above formulated definition of a representation, but it is also important to note that the E-ARK Common Specification Information Package structure also incorporates physical management of different representations.
 When implementing PREMIS in E-ARK packages one must therefore choose if there must exist PREMIS files at representation level or at root level only (see Common Specification) and one must also choose how fine-grained each description should be.

 In PREMIS, a representation is indicated using the semantic unit "1.1 objectIdentifier".
-In E-ARK Access, as already mentioned, the DIP representation formats are SMURF ERMS, SMURF SFSB, SIARD1.0, SIARD2.0, SIARDDK, OLAP, GML, and GeoTIFF.
+In E-ARK Access, as already mentioned, the DIP representation formats are ERMS, SIARD1.0, SIARDDK, SIARD2.0, OLAP, GML, and GeoTIFF.
 It is important to emphasise that the E-ARK project has neither created specifications nor tools for specific file formats[^51] (fine-grained descriptions), but only for the aforementioned DIP *representation formats*.

 [^8]: For example PDF or JPG.

 Hence, the Access Software developed by the E-ARK project does guarantee the rendering of the E-ARK representations, but not of specific file formats contained *inside* an E-ARK representation.
-As an example, the SMURF ERMS could contain several file formats unknown to the E-ARK IP Viewer[^52] (note: even though this is unlikely, because archives generally make sure that the number of file formats that they preserve is limited and their use widespread.
+As an example, ERMS or SIARD could contain several file formats unknown to the E-ARK IP Viewer[^52] (note: even though this is unlikely, because archives generally make sure that the number of file formats that they preserve is limited and their use widespread.
 As such for example PDF or TIFF files would be rendered).

 [^9]: The generic Access tool that allows for the rendering of the DIP reference format, ie. the folder structure, descriptive metadata,and the most common file formats, cf. D5.4 Search, Access and Display Interfaces. http://www.eark-project.com/resources/project-deliverables/92-d54